davidsaltacc/shadowclient/info.md

 ## yet to do:
+- some modules don't summon chat messages on en/disable, even when calling super.onEnable. fix
 - sneak spoof mode for autosneak - only the server thinks you are sneaking, while you can walk around normally. what the sigma
 - sodium does not cause issues... remove the warning.
 - is it possible to dynamically grow the font atlas?